 The Marine Mammal Protection Act (MMPA) prohibits the take of marine mammals including the West Indian manatee, and all cetaceans found in the ROI.
-The project is being coordinated with USFWS and NMFS.
-Because of the potential for vessel strikes to bottlenose dolphins and harbor porpoises that have the potential to occur in the ROI, a permit that authorizes incidental take is anticipated to be required for this project.
-For other marine mammals (please see the Special Status Species section for a complete listing), the potential for occurrence would be extremely unlikely and therefore, an incidental take statement is not anticipated to be required.
-Coordination with the NMFS is ongoing with this project.
-No Incidental Take Authorization from the NMFS is anticipated with implementation of the TSP.
+The project is being coordinated with

+USFWS and NMFS.
+No Incidental Take Authorization from the NMFS is anticipated with implementation of the Preferred Alternative.